-Second, for the tested party exporting goods and services to affiliates accounts receivable are not free of related party transactions; thus, accounts receivable cannot compose the assets base to determine arm’s length profits.
+Second, for the tested party exporting goods and services to affiliates inventory and accounts receivable are not free of related party transactions; thus, inventory and accounts receivable cannot configure the assets base to determine arm’s length profits.
 Also, these short-term assets (inventory, accounts receivable) and liabilities (accounts payable) are not subject to depreciation as PPE, and thus aggregating them with PPE may produce bias.

 Including long-term liabilities in operating assets is also misconceived because liabilities are not subject to depreciation and their interest payments are reported after operating profits.
 Therefore, we can get more traction in theory and empirical measurements when operating assets become restricted to PPE.
 In this regard, the accounting concept of investment = CAPX is misspecified because investments must include compensation of employees, an important account that is not disclosed to the US Securities & Exchange Commission (SEC).

-(0) g(t) ≡ G(t) / K(t – 1)
+(1) γ ≡ G(t) / K(t – 1)

 If, despite our alarm that accounting assets are unreliable, a transfer pricing analyst insists in using assets as the base to determine comparable operating profits, we offer another look at ROA (“return on assets”).

-(1) P(t) = β K(t) + U(t) is the operating profit equation;
+(2) P(t) = ρ K(t – 1) + U(t) is the operating profit equation;

-(2) K(t) ≡ G(t) + (1 – δ) K(t – 1)
+(3) K(t) ≡ G(t) + (1 – δ) K(t – 1)

 In sum, the selection of ROA in transfer pricing is clogged with avoidable problems and, perhaps for this same reason, it’s an open grotto for game playing.
 The Hermes’ thread out of this labyrinth is to produce profit indicators based on more reliable data than accounting measures of assets.
 We prefer to calculate more reliable profit margins for controlled importers and profit markups for controlled exporters both based on the reduced-form of the price plus profit markup equation.